 What is the Joint Annual Research Symposium (JARS)?

-Tuskegee University is hosting the Fourth Joint Annual Research Symposium (JARS 2013) organized by the HBCU-UP Office of Undergraduate Research.
-Please check your schedule to see if you can visit us on Thursday and Friday, March 14th - 15th.
+Tuskegee University is hosting the Fifth Joint Annual Research Symposium (JARS 2014) organized by the HBCU-UP Office of Undergraduate Research.
+Please check your schedule to see if you can visit us on Thursday and Friday, February 27th - 28th.
 The meeting will be held in the Kellogg Conference Center located Tuskegee University’s campus.
-The event has combined the 14th Annual HBCU-UP Research Symposium, 39th Annual Sigma Xi Symposium, and 3nd Annual Minority Access to Research and Careers Symposium into one multidisciplinary event.
+The event has combined the 15th Annual HBCU-UP Research Symposium, 40th Annual Sigma Xi Symposium, and 4nd Annual Minority Access to Research and Careers Symposium into one multidisciplinary event.
 This meeting will feature research conducted by guest speakers from various institutions.
 In addition, JARS will feature projects completed by Tuskegee University undergraduate and graduate students majoring but not limited to Aerospace Engineering, Agriculture, Biology, Business, Chemistry, Computer Science, Dentistry, Engineering, Integrative Biosciences, Mathematics, Material Science, Psychology, Physics, and Veterinary Medicine.
 The objectives of the conference are to help undergraduate and graduate students to enhance their science communication skills and to better understand how to prepare for science careers.
 Therefore, student will be given the opportunity to present their research in oral or poster format during the two days event.
 If you are interested, feel free to register for or contact Dr. Richard Whittington.
-Please make sure to check out JARS 2013 Guidelines before registering to be a presenter.
-Deadline abstract submission is Thursday, February 28, 2013.
+Please make sure to check out JARS 2014 Guidelines before registering to be a presenter.
+Deadline abstract submission is Wednesday, February 19, 2014.
 Submit your abstract via email to whittingtonr@myTU.tuskegee.edu.

 How can we help you?